Fernando Aristeguieta: Youth level

-Senior Team
+Senior team

-Aristigueta made his senior team debut on 2 February 2010 against Japan with the number 7 and was replaced by Alexander Rondon after 70 minutes.
+Aristigueta made his senior team debut on 2 February 2010 against Japan with the number 7 and was replaced by Alexander Rondón after 70 minutes.
 He was again called up for the friendly against Chile on 31 March, playing 8 minutes in the last game of the Marcelo Bielsa era.

 He was subsequently called up for the match against El Salvador, the first after the 2011 Copa America, and scored a goal, thanks to an assist from Yonathan Del Valle.

 On 7 October 2011, he made his competitive debut on the first matchday of the 2014 FIFA World Cup qualifiers against Ecuador at Estadio Olímpico Atahualpa in Quito.
 After a year without playing for the national team, he played five minutes on 14 November 2012 against Nigeria.

 On 27 March 2013, He started against rivals Colombia.
 Wearing the number 9, he had two clear chances, including a possible goal, which was blocked off the goal line by a Colombian defender.
-Eventually his team won 1-0 at the Cachamay Stadium.
+Eventually his team won 1–0 at the Cachamay Stadium.

+Managerial career

+After retiring, Aristeguieta was appointed manager of the under-23 squad of former club Club Puebla.
+On 24 February 2024, he was named interim manager of the first team after the sacking of Ricardo Carbajal, but returned to his previous role on 12 March after the appointment of Andrés Carevic.

+On 6 July 2024, Aristeguieta was named in charge of another club he represented as a player, Caracas.